 Sharon Calahan talked to us about how she created the color scripts through her photography and paintings.
 She led us through what inspired her, as well as what inspired Peter Sohn.
-On of the memorable films that inspired her and Peter was The Black Stallion.
-‘The Black Stallion' had loss, friendship, with images instead of words.
+One of the memorable films that inspired her and Peter was The Black Stallion.
+‘The Black Stallion' had a loss, friendship, with images instead of words.
 This is one of the ideas that they wanted to convey while making the movie.
-Other movies that entered in their minds were ‘Never Cry Wolf', for its vast landscapes, scenes where the researchers were showing scope and scale.
-‘7 Years in Tibet' gave the great physical journey as well as the big emotional journey.
+Other movies that entered their minds were ‘Never Cry Wolf', for its vast landscapes, scenes where the researchers were showing scope and scale.
+‘7 Years in Tibet' gave a great physical journey as well as the big emotional journey.
 ‘Seraphim Falls' was the story of two characters (much like Arlo and Spot), intertwined with the wilderness landscapes and the Rocky Mountains West.
 Also ‘Dances with Wolves' with the Bison crowd scenes.
 Finding the right location was crucial.
 Pioneer homesteading would show struggling in a hostile environment.
 This is where placing a farm at the base of a rustic mountain came into thoughts for the movie.

 For Sharon painting in the Jackson Valley of Wyoming when they went on one of their research trips was one of her favorite places.
 While on their research trip they were able to ride horses through the vastness of the country.
 Sharon is used to the wilderness where Peter Sohn is a city ‘boy' and it was just amazing to watch him soak in the atmosphere.
 She also said she could tell that Peter is one to ask as many questions as possible in order to get the feel of how he wanted the movie to be formed.
 Sharon enjoyed watching Pete experience things for the first time.
 You could see forever, you could see the milky way, how fast the weather could change.
 These helped him form in his mind how they would create the sets and skies.